-- Whether or not to carry out an Education, Health and Care (EHC) Needs assessment.
+- whether to carry out an Education, Health and Care (EHC) Needs assessment.

-- Whether or not to issue an Education, Health and Care (EHC) plan, following an EHC needs assessment.
+- whether to issue an Education, Health and Care (EHC) plan, following an EHC needs assessment.

-- Whether or not requests for a change in the level or type of provision for a child or young person with an EHC plan, following an EHC plan review, should be issued.
+- whether requests for a change in the level or type of provision for a child or young person with an EHC plan should be issued.
+This is following an EHC plan review.

-- Whether it is appropriate to cease a child or young person's EHC plan.
+- whether it is appropriate to stop a child or young person's EHC plan.

 The SEN Panel meets every week, throughout the year, including school holidays.
 The SEN Panel meets at New County Hall, Truro.

 - Representative of Children's Social Care